Have you thought where you’ll be buried? The place where someone chooses to get buried is always significant.

 - What epitaph do you want on your tombstone to express your faith?

-Question: Have you considered planning to leave a testimony of faith to those who will attend your funeral and who will see your headstone?
+Tell me what you think: Have you considered planning to leave a testimony of faith to those who will attend your funeral and who will see your headstone?
 To leave a comment, just click here.

 The Kidron Valley on the Map: